 Kyoto has held onto its ancient charm, yet, it has still found a way to feel modern, trendy, and exciting.
 Where else in the world could you find a street lined with temples, frequented by geishas, whilst being a stone’s throw away from a cocktail bar?

 Our trip to Kyoto was probably the least chaotic experience of our life.
 There were no mad gay clubs, or sneaky trips to a sauna, or exotic dance battles.
 Even the bars we visited had a relaxed, homely vibe.
 Perhaps, the one exception was World Kyoto, which had DJ acts and music into the wee hours of the morning.

 Kyoto is the place to go if you are rundown by the madness of Berlin or the high speeds of gay Barcelona.
 It’s a tender, relaxed city that is oozing in historical and spiritual significance.
-Here is our gay guide to Kyoto with all our favorite things to see and do:
+Here is our gay guide to Kyoto for Queer travelers visiting for the first time.

 Experience Japan on a gay tour

 Psst!
 Want in on a secret?
 Our friends at Out Adventures recently launched a super kawaii tour of Japan.
 On this all-gay foray, travelers will ride the Shinkansen bullet train between Osaka, Kyoto, and Tokyo.
 Highlights include a street food tour, samurai experience, a night in an authentic onsen, and an evening in Tokyo's gay district, Shinjuku Ni-chōme.

 There are many ways to reach Kyoto.
 But it is most likely that you'll be flying into Osaka (Kansai International Airport) and make your way to Kyoto from there.
 However, many LGBTQ travelers will also be going to Tokyo first (especially if this is your first time visiting Japan).
 We outline here, how to get into Kyoto from Osaka and also Tokyo.